-Hvar is the most famous of all Croatian islands, best known for its turquoise waters, lavender fields, 2.800 hours of sunshine a year, renowned for its history and culture, lovely countryside, hidden bays, tasty food, and great local wines.
+Hvar is the most famous of all Croatian islands, best known for its turquoise waters, lavender fields and 2.800 hours of sunshine a year.
+Renowned for its history and culture, lovely countryside, hidden bays, tasty food, and great local wines is a bucket destination.

 Talk to Tamara who says she spent some of her best summers in the nineties, on Hvar island, before mass tourism hit Croatia, and when Hvar wasn’t famous for its party nights.

 “We were young and carefree spending our days on beautiful Pakleni islands sunbathing on big stones and swimming naked.
 Hvar Island wrapped us with a timeless sense of liberty.
 It was experiential bliss”.